Leeds Country Way: Part 3: Carlton to Cockersdale

-Section 1: From Carlton the path crosses fields before briefly joining the A61 and recrossing the M1 south of Robin Hood.
-It turns south across the M62, follows the valley of Dolphin Beck, and reaches East Ardsley on the A650.
+Section 1: from Carlton the path crosses fields before briefly joining the A61 road and recrossing the M1 motorway south of Robin Hood.
+It turns south across the M62 motorway, follows the valley of Dolphin Beck, and reaches East Ardsley on the A650 road.

-Section 2: From here the path skirts south of West Ardsley, and reaches Woodkirk with its historic church, on the A653.
+Section 2: from here the path skirts south of West Ardsley, and reaches Woodkirk with its historic church, on the A653 road.
 It passes the ruins of Howley Hall (built 1590 for Sir John Savile) before dropping down to reach Scotchman Lane.